xieyuheng/inner/topics/logic/model-theory.md

   for the constructive-ness
   seems come from "free from interpretation"

-# about type theory v.s. set theory
+# about type theory vs. set theory

 - https://plato.stanford.edu/entries/model-theory/
   But in a broader sense, model theory is